 14. Follow your intuition

 In your 30s, you are more experienced and mature.
 Your gut feeling, too, might tell you who is suitable and who is not.
-Even when dating, if you ever feel uncomfortable or feel that the person is not right, you need not proceed to the next level.
-Do not ignore the red signals your mind gives you and keep away from such a person.
+Even when dating, you need not proceed to the next level if you ever feel uncomfortable or feel that the person is not suitable to indulge in a courtship with.
+Do not ignore your mind’s red signals, and avoid such a person.

 15. Don’t seek perfection